 Crisis of Confidence

 Feel like a fraud?
-Like you’re not good enough?
+Like you’re not good enough or that you lack confidence?
 Like what you make isn’t as good as what other’s make?

 Join the club.